team-monumental/monuments-and-memorials/docs/developer-resources.md

 As mentioned in the [components](#components) section above, these are used for global state management, such as when we make API calls.
 See the [components](#components) section for useful links for learning these packages.
 They are critical to being able to work in the React app.

+##### React Router

+[React Router](https://reacttraining.com/react-router/web/guides/quick-start) is responsible for creating routes within the React app, allowing us to have virtual "pages" within a single-page app. *Usually* our routing is done in `App.js`.
+There is one exception, which is the routing done within `AdminPanel` because its pages need to render inside the container provided.

+We have a custom component `ProtectedRoute` that wraps the behavior of React Router's `Route` component, allowing us to only allow access to the route if the user is logged in and, optionally, has one of the specified Roles required to view the page (using the `oneOf` prop.
+If this prop is not used then the user just needs to be logged in).

+It's important to note that this component does some fuzzy matching to see if the current route matches the `path` prop, which so far works for all of our use cases but is not an exact match (or even a very good approximation) of the React Router `Route` component's functionality when matching the `path` prop.

 ### Third Party APIs

 #### Server-Side